- Gemini Home

 13. What CCDs can I assume are available in GMOS?

 The new Hamamatsu CCDs with improved red response are available in GMOS-South.
-The upgrade for GMOS-North is currently scheduled to occur during the 2015A semester, and the new detectors are expected to be available for the 2015B semester.
-The 2015B call for proposals will confirm their availability.
+The upgrade for GMOS-N is preliminarily scheduled for the latter part of 2015.
 Because the timing of the GMOS-North upgrade is uncertain, your proposal should address feasibility with the current detectors or contingency plans if the upgrade is further delayed.

 14.Is the Target of Opportunity (ToO) observing mode available for LLPs?